PennyHow/PyTrx/README.md

 Please use these citations if you are using PyTrx in publishing articles.

-Each script contains classes and functions for handling each aspect needed for photogrammetric processing:<br>
+Each script contains classes and functions for handling each aspect needed for photogrammetric processing:<br><br>

 <b><u>CamEnv.py</b></u><br>
 Handles the associated data with the camera environment.<br>